According to the most recent Talking Points published by the National Association of Realtors (NAR):

 More than eight out of 10 home buyers who used the Internet in their search reported that online photos and detailed property information were very useful.
 Fifty-eight percent of buyers found virtual tours very useful, and 44 percent liked interactive maps and neighborhood information.

 Clearly, your Louisville real estate listing photos are huge!
 Especially when it comes to attracting home buyers to schedule a showing.
-It’s so important, even the Wall St. Journal is taking notice.
+It’s so important, that even the Wall St. Journal is taking notice.

 Good pictures are a crucial marketing tool for a home sale.